 Here’s an added benefit of incorporation: As any good marketer will tell you, perception is everything in the marketplace.
 That “LLC” or “Inc.” after your name helps people perceive you as more significant than you maybe.
 Plus, it adds to your credibility – as well it should.
 It shows that you’re aware of the pitfalls lurking out there, you’ve done your homework, and you’ve taken the appropriate steps to protect yourself and your company.
 You’ll be around next year and the year after that.
 And that message to the marketplace translates to a straightforward effect on your bottom line.

 Be Sure To Play By the Rules

-It’s essential to do things properly when you incorporate.
+It’s essential to do things properly when you incorporate them.
 Remember, when your company incorporates, you create a separate legal entity from you.
-It’s imperative that your corporation is treated as such.
+Your corporation must be treated as such.
 If the corporation is sued and there aren’t enough assets or insurance, the plaintiff may decide to go through the corporation and after you personally.
 This is called “piercing the corporate veil,” and the consequences to you can be devastating.
 (More on that later.)
 You are essentially a sole proprietorship again, financially paralyzed, with a lawsuit against you personally!

 How do you keep this from happening?
 Your new corporate entity MUST:

 • Follow corporate formalities, keeping recorded minutes and resolutions;

 proper capitalization, which is the amount of money you put into the